tjm165/Virtual-Keyboard/README.md

 ## What I Learned
 Here is a list of what skills I learned or improved throughout this project
+  - Parse and interpret commands
+  - Parallel programming (Multi-threading and Java Runnables)
-  - Read data from a *.csv file
+  - Playing music from a file is a lot like time based divisions in computer networks.
-  - Interpret and parse data
   - Take advantage of different data structures
-  - Basics to multi-threading
   - Design well structured data-types
   - Separate the logic from the graphics
-  - Unit test
+  - Unit testing
-  - Importance of commenting and readability (although some of the more complex files still need work)
+  - Importance of commenting and readability

 ## What's next?
-I want to focus on creating a different project.
-However, I do hope to eventually make the following improvements
-  - User experience:
-   - Modify Interpreter.java to be easier for the user.
-I recognize that it is currently too difficult to write a song *.csv file
-   - Modify Interpreter.java to accept instrument files from a path.
-This seems very easy to do and I'm excited to see it.
-   - Modify GUIDemo.java and the instrument.pane package

-  - Clean up the code.
-This includes making it more readable and executing on the *//NOTE:* commentes I left myself.
+While I want to continue to improve this application, I also want to explore creating other projects.
+In the future, I hope to...
+  - Implement AI to play music
-  - Possibly add more implementations of javafx.scene.layout.Pane
+  - Add more instruments and notes
+  - Improve the graphics
+  - Add sheet music like graphics in front of the csv